What is an Electric Bicycle?

 A bicycle, with pedals, brakes, etc., that also has an “electric drive system” (an electric motor, battery, and controller).
-The electric drive system propels you, at varying levels of assistance that you select – from no assistance, to a little, to a lot.
-Modern, quality, eBikes are quiet, clean and incredibly fun to ride.
-Come and try one (for free) for.
-We dare you not to smile or laugh out loud when you do 🙂
+The electric drive system propels you, at varying levels of assistance which you control – from no assistance, to a little, to a lot.
+Modern, quality electric bikes (eBikes) are quiet, clean and a lot of fun to ride.
+Come and try one, or several, (for free) at our shop.
+If you have specific needs and would like priority care from our team, please feel free to make an appointment ( also free ) for an in-depth consultation and test ride(s) – no obligation – phone 831-621-2309.

 - Travel greater distances, with less effort.
-Many users choose an eBike for commuting so they don’t perspire on their commutes, or because the eBike allows them to traverse hilly terrain with much less exertion.
+Many people choose electric bikes for commuting so they don’t perspire on their commutes, or because the eBike allows them to traverse hilly terrain with much less exertion, in less time.

 - Carry cargo.
-Electric cargo bikes can carry up to 400 lbs of people or things – eliminating the need for many car trips.
+Electric cargo bikes can carry up to 440+ lbs of people and things – eliminating the need for many car trips.
 Even standard eBikes carry more cargo with less effort.

-- Overcome injury or physical limitation. eBikes allow people who may have had to stop using a bike (perhaps due to an injury, or age, or disability), or maybe never used one, to access the great outdoors.
+- Extend your “bike riding career”.
+Electric bikes allow people who may have had to stop using a bike (perhaps due to an injury or age) to access the great outdoors.

-How can I know if I’ll like an eBike?
+How can I know if I’ll like Electric Bikes?

 Where can I ride an electric mountain bike or eMTB?

-California State Parks (Wilder Ranch, Forest of Nisene Marks, etc.) allow eBikes on trails designated for bike use.
-Santa Cruz City and County parks do the same.
-UC Santa Cruz allow eBikes anywhere bikes are allowed.
-The eMTB is a fairly new type of vehicle and regulations for their use off pavement are still evolving.
-Many laws on the books were established decades ago in response to dirt bikes and land managers are just now re-assessing them.
-As such, certain off pavement trails do not allow eBikes presently.
+Our local California State Parks (Wilder Ranch, Forest of Nisene Marks, Henry Coe, etc.) and our local Santa Cruz City bike trails allow legal eBikes on trails designated for bike use.
+UC Santa Cruz allow eBikes anywhere conventional bikes are allowed.
 Check with your local land manager to get the latest guideline.
 Many eMTB users ride their bikes around town, on private land, on dirt roads indicated for motor vehicles, or on Off-Highway Vehicles (OHVs) trails, etc. There are thousands of miles of OHV designated trails in the State.

 Does using an eBike neutralize the health benefits of riding a bike?

 Current eBikes offer a wide selection of bikes that start from around $2,000.
 We also offer 12 Month No Interest Financing.
-With over 90 models available from the brands we carry, we have a selection of modern, quality bikes as well as bikes with the very latest technology and high end components.
-Candidly, you can acquire an electric bicycle for less, or you can “do it yourself” with various conversion kits.
+With over 70 models available from the brands we carry, we have a selection of modern, quality bikes as well as bikes with the very latest technology and high end components.
+Candidly, you can acquire an electric bicycle for less.
 Yet, the experience you have during purchase, set up and longer term support may not meet your expectations.
-Every bike purchased from Current eBikes includes lifetime Standard Tune-ups to help keep your ownership costs down and your bike in tip top shape.
+Every bike purchased from Current eBikes includes Free Lifetime Standard Tune-ups to help keep your ownership costs down and your bike in tip top shape – this can save you up to $450 or more, within 3 years.

 Why would I want to invest in an eBike?